zedttxj/SecOps/README.md

 #### 2. Check for Google SecOps page
 In `console.cloud.google.com`, click on the menu (3 horizontal slashes) and then go to `Security` > `Google SecOps`.
 Recommend to access in Incognito mode to rule out any extension issues.
 Looks something like this:
 ![{DBDFE784-2A03-40A1-A072-ED7698EEA8B2}](https://github.com/user-attachments/assets/6e4b97b9-6617-4524-ac61-7c292f7f4fb5)
 If this page shows up, it means you haven't set up any instance yet.
-You would have to create a subdomain.
-Follows the video on Youtube 'How to Create a Subdomain in Google Domains(simple example)'.
+You would have to contact the [Google Cloud Security](https://cloud.google.com/contact/security?hl=en) to create a subdomain for Google SecOps (Chronicle Backstory).

 ### Disable Key Creation Policy in Organization Level
 - Recommendations: Check the list of Active policies and disable it.
 That would be faster.
 This helps you create the key.
 After creating the key for the Chronicle API project, the key will be automatically downloaded into your computer.
 Use that key for `Interacting with Chronicle API using service account key via REST API`.